PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 >>> label_map = {0: 'negative', 1: 'positive'}
 ```

-And we will get the inference result:
+And you will get the inference result:

 ``` {.}
 >>> results = predict(